julianacsmith/FamilyMap-CodeSamples/README.md

 # FamilyMap-CodeSamples
 Here are a couple of files from my Family Map Android App.
-These files include the User Interface, Back-End, SQLite Database Code, and Unit Tests
+This app was designed to register new users and display their family tree and life events on a Google Map.
+You can naviagte through the app, filter based on gender or types of relationships, as well as gather more information when selecting certain locations.
+These files include User Interface, Back-End, SQLite Database Code, and Unit Tests

 ### MapFragment.java